 Following assessment to identify skills, strengths and needs, we treat individuals on a one-to-one or group basis, using the therapeutic tools of activity and meaningful occupation.
 We carry out regular reviews with each patient, including the use of recognised outcome measurement methods, like the Model of Human Occupation Screening Tool (MOHOST), to see how an individual is progressing.

 Our Occupational Therapy department includes both occupational therapists and technical instructors who work with other healthcare professionals in multi-disciplinary teams across all our St Andrew's services.
-We employ approximately 150 personnel.
+We employ approximately 150 across the teams.

 Occupational therapy is highly valued by our patients and by other members of the multi-disciplinary team.
-We have a grading structure that allows people to progress from newly qualified through to a clinical specialist post at band 7, in addition to more senior grades that offer a dual clinical and managerial role.
+We have a grading structure that allows people to progress from newly qualified through to a clinical specialist post, in addition to more senior grades that offer a dual clinical and managerial role.

 We expect our staff to practise at the level they have been appointed to.
 A newly qualified member of staff will undergo a mentoring programme and we recognise that it could take six months before they have all the skills necessary to fulfil the role competently.
 Qualified staff who are appointed to senior roles are expected to deliver their more clinically specialist skills once they are familiar with the patient group, the environment and the multi-disciplinary team.
 This does not take long.
 Our non registered staff follow a competency based induction programme, which takes three to six months to complete.